svakam/401-quotes/README.md

 # 401-quotes
 401 Java lab that implements OO design and GSON.

+## Description
-Attempts to read in a file of random quotes, parse the quotes using GSON, and return a random quote to the user.
+This project tests our GSON knowledge by reading in a file of random quotes, parsing the file using GSON, and returning a random quote and its associated author to the user.

-Libaries used : GSON, File, FileReader, FileNotFoundException
+## Libraries and Tools
+- GSON
+- File, FileReader
+- FileNotFoundException

-Frameworks: Gradle
+- Gradle (Build Tool)

+## Installation and Run
+- Clone this repo from GitHub to your local machine.
+- This is a Gradle project.
+Using IntelliJ IDEA, 'Import' this repo at the level where build.gradle is visible.
+- Direct to src/main/java/quotes within IntelliJ's Project navigation.
+- Within the quotes package, open the App class and click the green Play button.
+You should see a random quote print to the console.